INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Laura: Used needles should be placed in sharps containers (such as red biohazard containers), hard plastic containers (such as detergent bottles), or metal containers (such as an empty coffee can).
 Such containers should be sealed and disposed of properly.
 If you are giving an injection to a third person, you should remove the needle in an approved manner to avoid needle-stick injuries.

-SUPER: Always put the pen cap back on the pen before storing the pen.
+Always put the cap back on before storing the pen.

 Laura: Always put the pen cap back on the pen before storing the pen until your next injection.